Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Within Coorg: No local public transport links estates to attractions.
 Rent a car or book a driver for the duration of your stay.
 Local drivers cost roughly ₹2,000 to 2,500 per day (~$24 to $30) with driver, arranged through the estate.

 Visa: Coorg requires no special regional permit for foreign nationals.
 Standard Indian e-Visa rules apply depending on your nationality.
 Apply via the official Indian government visa portal at least 4 days before travel.
+First trip to the country?
+The India travel tips for first-time visitors covers SIM cards, cash, and arrival logistics.

 Coorg Coffee Plantation Stays: Frequently Asked Questions